Are Plastic Bag Bans Garbage?

 Taylor believes the recent legislation passed in New York is a bad version of the policy.
 It bans only plastic bags and gives free rein to using paper ones (counties have the option to impose a 5-cent fee on them).
 Taylor is concerned this will drive up paper use.
 The best policy, Taylor says, imposes a fee on both paper and plastic bags and encourages reuse.

 This bag research makes public radio's love for tote bags awkward, doesn't it?
-It might be weird though if we started giving out plastic grocery bags.
+It might be weird, though, if we started giving out plastic grocery bags.

 Did you enjoy this newsletter?
 Well, it looks even better in your inbox!
 You can sign up here.